ISA-tools/isa-api/docs/validation.rst

 .. code-block:: python

    from isatools import isatab
-   isatab.validate2('i_investigation.txt', './isaconfig-default_v2015-07-02/')
+   isatab.validate2(open('i_investigation.txt'), './isaconfig-default_v2015-07-02/')

-making sure to *point to the investigation file* of your ISA tab, and again providing the old XML configurations.
+making sure to *point to the investigation file* of your ISA tab, and again providing the XML configurations.
 The validator will then read the location of your study and assay table files from the investigation file in order to validate those.

 Take care to note that function is called ``validate2()`` and not ``validate()``.